dlvdls18/Dsign/README.md

 `Classes` can use for neat and clean style. however, it doesn't support special characters such as space, hashtags and more.

-It is recommended to use `classes` with one word value (in short, no space and special characters).
+It is recommended to use `classes` with one word value (in short, value without spaces and special characters).

 Using `classes` with dashes will not work since it's a special character.